huggingface/lerobot/CONTRIBUTING.md

   about it!
 * Is it something you worked on and think could benefit the community?
   Awesome!
 Tell us what problem it solved for you.
-2. Write a *full paragraph* describing the feature.
+2. Write a *paragraph* describing the feature.
 3. Provide a **code snippet** that demonstrates its future use.
 4. In case this is related to a paper, please attach a link.
 5. Attach any additional information (drawings, screenshots, etc.) you think may help.